rust-lang/rfcs/text/0000-env-sandboxing.md

 - Should invocations of `env!()` which access blocked variables explicitly indicate its because of a command-line option, rather than because its actually doesn't exist?
+- Does there need to be a way to undo `--env-clear`, to re-allow access to the environment?
+- Does there need to be a mode where `--env-allow` defines/overrides variables but does not block access to the rest of the environment?

 ## File Prefixes